greg-raven/grus/_posts/2010-11-29-lewis-oppose-dream-act.md

 ---
 title: 'Oppose DREAM Act'
-date: '2010-11-29T11:57:00-08:00'
 layout: post
 categories:
 - Letters
 tags:
-    - 'Federal government'
+- Federal government
 - immigration
-    - 'Representative Eric Cantor'
+- Representative Eric Cantor
 ---

-The American people proved on November 2nd that we are sick and tired of Congress’ refusal to address the current jobs depression.
+The American people proved on November 2nd that we are sick and tired of Congress' refusal to address the current jobs depression.
 With this in mind, I encourage you to oppose the job-destroying DREAM Act amnesty.

 With people up to age 34 qualifying, the DREAM Act amnesty will apply to more than just teens, not to mention its fraud-prone "humanitarian" and "family unity" exceptions.